JakeSteam/blog-personal/_posts/2022-07-11-forza-horizon-5-creative-accolades.md

 To gain a vinyl "use", another player just needs to apply it to a car, with every application counting as a new use.
 As this only takes 1-2 hours, I recommend using the ["Self-farming method"](#the-self-farming-method) above.

 Once you have a vinyl group downloaded that you want to farm uses for:
-1. Inside your garage go to "Designs & Paints" -> Apply Vinyls & Decals".
+1. Inside your garage go to "Designs & Paints" -> "Apply Vinyls & Decals".
 2. With the [+] (add layer) button selected, tap A to add.
 3. Navigate 2 options down to "Load a vinyl group", tap A to select.
 4. Select your downloaded vinyl, tap A to load, tap A to confirm placement.